History

 Simon Tortike

-Simon Tortike has over 30 years experience worldwide in oil and gas developments as reservoir and petroleum engineer for multinationals and NOCs, and in a leading service company.
-After gaining experience in the service sector across the Middle East and North Africa, he moved into academia where he achieved a professorship of petroleum engineering at the University of Alberta, Canada.
-In 1994, Simon moved to Australia to promote and guide the implementation of reservoir and surface network modelling tools for gas field developments in the Bass Strait and the NW Shelf areas of Australia and offshore Malaysia.
-At Paradigm Geophysical, his particular focus was the better integration of seismic information with reservoir engineering decisions.
+Simon Tortike has over 35 years of experience worldwide in reservoir and petroleum engineering management.
+In 2008, Simon joined the Hansa Hydrocarbons management team as the Developments Director shortly after the founders had closed the funding and served in this capacity until its acquisition by Discover Exploration in 2018.
+He began his oilfield career with several years of operational experience in the international upstream service sector.
+This was followed by an academic career on the petroleum engineering faculty at the University of Alberta, Canada, largely focused on the in-situ recovery from heavy oil and tar sands.
+In 1994, Simon left academia and moved to Australia to manage the implementation of reservoir and surface network modelling software for large-scale gas field developments in the region.
 In 2002, he founded IMI Innovations which provided reservoir engineering management services for development projects to Pemex, BP, and BG in the Gulf of Mexico, North Sea, Egypt and Kazakhstan.
-Simon holds degrees in petroleum engineering from Imperial College (BSc) and the University of Alberta (PhD), and an MBA from Deakin University, Australia.
+Simon holds degrees in petroleum engineering from Imperial College (BSc) and the University of Alberta (PhD), an MBA from Deakin University, Australia, and is a life member of the Society of Petroleum Engineers.

 Strategy

 Our initial focus area of the Southern North Sea means that our strategy is based on a gas play.
-We believe that conventional natural gas will play an important role in the energy transition and that the efficient exploitation of domestic gas production will continue to receive strong government support.
+We believe that conventional natural gas will play an important role in the energy transition and that the efficient exploitation of domestic gas production makes sense as an (is a preferable) alternative to increasing gas imports.
 As the larger companies continue to rationalise their portfolios, the company believes there will be a steady flow of opportunities to assess for potential acquisition and investment by an established and focused player.